 5. Create incentives for producers to meet requirements

-2020 presentations held on these topics:
+In the two 2020 Meta Meetings presentations were held on these topics:

 In March 2021 we specifically discussed dealing with requirements (asks) and incentives for suppliers in conversion risk landscapes, such as the Cerrado.
 How can asks, such as legal and conversion-free responsible soy production and increased transparency in the value chain, be better matched by incentives, such as market access, preferential sourcing, and financial incentives such as premiums and payments for ecosystem services?
 Work in progress for collective thinking.